 Oh, hello there.
 Long time no see.
 Sorry for being MIA for a while but I hope you’ve all been staying up to date with our Facebook group.
 I promised that 2014 would be a big year for UnderageInvestor.com, so I hope this post can get it started!
-I want to clarify the opacity of investment banks and the sell side by breaking down its components.
+I want to clarify the opacity of a bank investment and the sell side by breaking down its components.
 If you ever have any trouble with your financial transactions, then you may need to consider hiring business transaction law services for professional assistance.

 The family was suffering while outsiders sang his praise.
 Where the money got home intact, it tends to disappear in mysterious ways since the left hand does not know what the right hand is doing.
 The best way to make sure your finances are organized is by hiring an independent broker dealer.
+If you have a hard time making it to the bank because of your busy schedule, then consider using something like Mobile Banking Solutions.

 I have heard many complaints from wives about husbands who spend as if they have no future ambition.
-The complaints include
+The complaints include that they know nothing about personal banking.

 This will be Part 1 of a two part series on the Sell Side vs. The Buy Side.
 It’s important to have a basic understanding of how the financial services industry is set up, and how its components interact with each other.
 In the case that one of you wishes to start an Occupy Wall Street 2.0, I hope you can at least competently explain your discontent for the financial services industry after reading this, but if you still need financial assistance then you can get help from this 401k advisor.